antortjim/Thesis-Code/scripts/README.md

 ## LFQ.py

 Replicates the LFQ algorithm implemented in MaxQuant that estimates protein abundances by minimising the global protein intensity differences based on the protein ratios.

 ### Input

 A `protein_ratios.txt` file, which is a matrix where

-- Every row represents a protein group
+- Every row represents a protein group.
-- Every column represents a comparison between 2 samples
+- Every column represents a comparison between 2 samples.
-- The first column (no colname) shows the ids in the protein group
+- The first column (no colname) shows the ids in the protein group.

 This file can be obtained with process_peptide_intensities.R